Jscin/Game/README.md

 # Game
+Simple football game
+using turtle for
+introductory python course
-Simple football game using turtle for class in Visual Studio
+in Visual Studio